|Student Help / FAQ|

 ^ back to top

-On occasion users may come across an error stating that the “Audio init failed” when trying to access Wimba.
-This is a known issue that occurs when Wimba begins loading in the browser.
+On occasion users may come across an error stating that the “Audio init failed” when trying to access the Blackboard Collaborate Voice Authoring tool.
+This is a known issue that occurs when the tool begins loading in the browser.
 Users can work around this by either plugging in a microphone or even plugging in a set of earphones into the microphone port.

-NOTE: If a user has this error, they cannot interact with the voice interface at all—even just to listen—without exercising the work around.
+NOTE: If a user encounters this error, they cannot interact with the Voice Authoring interface at all—even just to listen—without exercising the work-around.

 "This page contains secure and non-secure items" message in Internet Explorer (IE).

-This message sometimes appears in IE 8 because IE 8 prompts by default whenever it shows a Web page with mixed content, i.e., with SSL and non-SSL content.
-To get rid of this annoying IE 8 prompt and allow mixed content, do this:
+This message sometimes appears in various versions of Internet Explorer because IE produces the message by default whenever it shows a Web page with mixed content—i.e., with Secure Socket Layer (SSL) and non-SSL content.
+To get rid of this annoying IE message and allow mixed content, do this:

 - Open Internet Explorer.